Amazon aims to break from pack with 3D, shopping-ready 'Fire' phone

 Some may balk at the price.
 Industry insiders had expected the Fire phone to be far cheaper than iPhones or Galaxy devices, given Amazon sold its Fire tablets at cost.

 Amazon is selling the Fire phone for $649 contract-free.
-From July 25, a 32-GB version will go for $199.99 with a contract on AT&T Inc. Those prices are comparable to the iPhone 5C's, though it has superior displays and other features.
+From July 25, a 32-GB version will go for $199.99 with a contract on AT&T Inc (T.N).
+Those prices are comparable to the iPhone 5C's, though it has superior displays and other features.

 To sweeten the deal, Amazon offered 12 months of membership to Prime, its two-day delivery and streaming service.